BaguetteBoiTuna/NTPU/2024-10-28-dlfia_dante_assignment2.md

 ### What indicators in the loss and accuracy plots suggest underfitting, the best fit, and overfitting?
 Please visualize these indicators and explain their significance

+I will be using the same plots as in question 1 to explain the indicators for underfitting, best fit, and overfitting.

+For Underfitting the indicators are high training and validation losses that do not decrease significantly over epochs.

+For Optimal Fit Training loss decreases smoothly and validation loss stabilizes at a low level after a few epochs.

+And Lastly, for Overfitting Training loss continues to decrease but the validation loss starts increasing after a certain number of epochs.